 It is important that you understand that leave in term time will not be agreed at any time unless circumstances surrounding the request can be evidenced, by parents, to be exceptional.
 DfE guidance says the fundamental principles for defining ‘exceptional’ are rare, significant, unavoidable and short.
 We strongly urge parents to avoid booking holidays during term time.
 If unauthorised leave is taken a request will be made for a Penalty Notice to be issued.

-A Fixed Penalty Notice will be requested for each parent who fails to ensure their child attends school.
-Fixed Penalty Notices are £60 if paid within 21 days otherwise rising to £120 if paid after the 21 days but within 28 days.
+A Penalty Notice will be requested for each parent who fails to ensure their child attends school.
+Penalty Notices are £60 if paid within 21 days otherwise rising to £120 if paid after the 21 days but within 28 days.
 Parents can be prosecuted if payment is not received within 28 days.